Skip to main content

 We could say Recess is a contender for convenience since the powder is easy to consume and the travel sticks provide great portability, but powders, in general, also require multiple components — a vessel and a method of agitation — that oral supplements don’t.

 We can rank our capsules in ease of use, too.
-Live Conscious is probably the easiest to swallow since its length and circumference are both the smallest of the bunch (around three-quarters and one-quarter of an inch, respectively).
-Ritual is a little over three-quarters of an inch with a slightly broader circumference than Live Conscious.
-Youtheory and Codeage are about equal in size, both visibly longer and wider than the others.
+Live Conscious is probably the easiest to swallow since its length and circumference are both the smallest of the bunch (around three-quarters and one-quarter of an inch, respectively), Innerbody is a little over three-quarters of an inch with a slightly broader circumference than Live Conscious, and Codeage is both visibly longer and wider than the others.

 How our top cortisol-reducing supplements compare